top of page

 Holiday Balsamic

-Starting with the deep red color and sweet savory flavors of Cherry Balsamic and Ricotta Crostini.
+Starting with the deep red color and sweet savory flavors of Cherry Balsamic Prosciutto Crostini with a Ricotta Smear.

 Ingredients

-• 4 cups cups cherries, halved and pitted
+• 4 cups canned whole pitted cherries, halved

 • 1 15 oz container fresh whole milk ricotta cheese

-• 8–10 slices (about 1/4-inch thick) of rustic Italian bread toasted or grilled
+• 810 slices (about 1/4-inch thick) of rustic Italian bread, oiled toasted or grilled and lightly salted

 Instructions

-This Cranberry Sauce with Figs, Rosemary and Balsamic is like opening an edible jewel box at your Christmas table.
-The colors are stunning and the aroma and flavors have been described as "tangy, sweet, herbaceous and a bit boozy" a perfect holiday sauce with beef, ham or turkey.
+The color of this Cranberry Sauce with Figs, Rosemary and Balsamic is stunning and the aroma and flavors have been described as "tangy, sweet, herbaceous and a bit boozy" - a perfect holiday sauce with beef, ham or turkey.
 Makes approximately 2 cups.

 Ingredients